BeSports/Goldmine-Client/README.md

 </div>
 ```

-As you can see there is a prop *host* in the main container.
+As you can see there is a prop *host* in the main container and a *driver* property.
 The *host* prop refers to the GoldmineJS server, it is mandatory!
+The driver property defines which database the web socket is using.

 #### Create a sub container